 Darjeeling, West Bengal

 Being promoted as a premier skiing destination, Auli is located in the Chamoli district of Uttarakhand.
-With its 3 kilometer long slope and a 500 meter long ski lift, tourists can enjoy an exhilarating skiing experience here.
+With its 3 kilometers long slope and a 500-meter long ski lift, tourists can enjoy an exhilarating skiing experience here.
 Moreover, the snow-covered slopes of Auli also present magnificent views of the Himalayas.

 Tawang, Arunachal Pradesh

-Namchi in southern part of Sikkim is situated at an altitude of 1,675 meters above sea level.
+Namchi in the southern part of Sikkim is situated at an altitude of 1,675 meters above sea level.
 It is most famous for the world’s largest statue of Guru Padmasambhava, the Buddhist patron saint of Sikkim, set atop the Samdruptse hill.
-To encourage more tourism, a pilgrimage complex has been built on top of Solophok hill which includes replicas of the four pilgrims (char dham) of India.
+To encourage more tourism, a pilgrimage complex has been built on top of Solophok hill which includes replicas of the four pilgrims (Char Dham) of India.
 This pilgrimage complex attracts a lot of tourists to Namchi.
 Another major attraction is the cable car ride.
 Originating at the Children’s Park near Sandruptse hill to the Rock Garden in Namchi, this DRIL ropeway is 2134 meters long.
-The ropeway was built on a difficult terrain with the dual aim of providing eco-friendly and energy efficient system of transportation and for the development of tourism.
+The ropeway was built on difficult terrain with the dual aim of providing an eco-friendly and energy-efficient system of transportation and for the development of tourism.
 By taking a ride on this DRIL cable car, tourists can enjoy the breathtaking views of the Kanchenjunga Mountains and the surrounding scenery.